-“Fueling the Future” is an interdisciplinary energy resources seminar class I developed for the Global Environment cluster course at UCLA in 2014, and taught again in 2015.
+“Fueling the Future” is an interdisciplinary energy resources seminar class I developed for the Global Environment cluster course at UCLA in 2014.
 I then taught a version for graduate students at the Climate Change Institute, University of Maine in 2019.
-The syllabus is here and below is the latest version of my reading list.
+The syllabus can be downloaded here and below is the latest version of my reading list.

-I got very positive feedback from students on the assigned textbook The Quest by Daniel Yergin.
-It’s quite readable and his chapters on the scientific discoveries that led to understanding natural and anthropogenic climate change are excellent for the students without that background.
+I have gotten very positive feedback from students on the assigned textbook The Quest by Daniel Yergin.
+It’s quite readable, particularly his chapters on the scientific discoveries that led to our current understanding of natural and anthropogenic climate change.
+I still use these selected chapters as primers for students without a science background.
 However, I’d hesitate to build my course around this book again.
-Renewable technologies have vastly changed since the 2011 publication date, and Yergin has a real love for telling hero stories that largely focus on white, male scientists.
-The scientific workforce of the future will be far more collaborative and diverse.
-The emerging voices and new media that reflect this diversity in climate change science, environmental justice work, and energy innovation are numerous, and worth introducing to students.
+Renewable technologies have vastly changed since the 2011 publication date, and Yergin has a real love for hero stories that largely focus on white, male scientists.
+The scientific workforce of the future is becoming – and will need to be – far more collaborative and diverse.

 Week 1.
 Introductions

 Yergin (2011) The Quest Introduction and Ch 20 “The Urgency of Fuel Choice”

 Week 2.
 Fossil Fuels – How Did We Get Here?